Lanos Hydraulic Rowing Machine Review

 For very short rowers, the independently moving arms may be too long.
 And, as expected, very tall users may find the arms are too short.

-One extra-tall reviewer said that they swapped out the arms from their old rowing machine because the arms provided with the Lanos were too short.
 The mounting hardware is compatible with a wide range of hydraulic piston rowing machines, so that may be an option to consider if you want a machine that can accommodate your height.

 (Back to Top)